rotty3000/rotty3000.github.io/_posts/blog/2014-12-01-minialist-build-of-equinox-http-from-source.md

 ---
 layout: post
-title: "Minialist Build of Equinox Http From Source"
+title: "Minimalist Build of Equinox Http From Source"
 modified:
 categories: blog
 excerpt: "Building eclipse parts can be pretty hard.
 There are some great tutorials out there ..."